-Get started with the LeanIX GraphQL API.
+Get started with the SAP LeanIX GraphQL API.

 Overview